Neurodivergence looks and feels different for everyone:

 Autism - ADHD - Dyspraxia Dyslexia - Dyscalculia

 Myszka is registered with the British Psychological Society as a Registered Qualified Test User, and is permitted to assess using the recognised Autism assessment tools.
-She follows NICE guidelines in working with clients, and will signpost and refer on to other services if it is felt they would be beneficial.
+She has been trained by Pearson Clinical in the use of the latest ADOS-2 tools, and follows NICE guidelines in working with clients.
+She is always willing to signpost and refer on to other services if it is felt they would be beneficial.

 Please enquire about the wrap around service available at Foxes’ Retreat, if you are seeking a private assessment to help you deepen your understanding of yourself.